PhilopaterSh/Ph.Sh-Subdomain/README.md

   -t int
         Number of concurrent threads/goroutines (default 10)
   -v
-        Show the engine that found each subdomain -bruteforce
+        Show the engine that found each subdomain and any discovered emails -bruteforce
         Enable DNS bruteforce
   -wordlist string